alex4men/CarND-Behavioral-Cloning-P3/writeup.md

 ![alt text][image2]
 ![alt text][image3]

-To augment the data sat, I also flipped images and angles thinking that this would help to generalize better.
+To augment the data set, I also flipped images and angles thinking that this would help to generalize better.
 For example, here is an image that has then been flipped:

 ![alt text][image4]
 ![alt text][image5]

 After the collection process, I had 7565 number of data points.
 I then preprocessed this data by dividing by making special Python script (remove_path_beginning.py) which removes prepending path from each image path in the csv file and writes paths in the standard 'IMG/...' format.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.